SamirTalwar/monospacedmonologues.com/content/posts/2016-05-31--docker-part-sixteen--logging.md

         </root>
     </configuration>

-This says that I want to log everything at info level to the console (not a file; [I can route logs to files later if I like][Docker, Part Thirteen: The Twelve-Factor App]).
+This says that I want to log everything at info level to the console (not a file; [I can route logs to files later if I like][docker, part thirteen: the twelve-factor app]).
 Requests are logged at the info level (unless they fail, in which case we get an error instead), so no further customisation is necessary.
 Anything custom that I want to log (i.e. in the "com.bemorerandom" package) is logged at the debug level.
-And because I want to see *some* output, I've selected a specific part of Slick to log at the debug level—this allows me to see the actual SQL queries as they execute.
+And because I want to see _some_ output, I've selected a specific part of Slick to log at the debug level—this allows me to see the actual SQL queries as they execute.

-[Docker, Part Thirteen: The Twelve-Factor App]: http://monospacedmonologues.com/post/141886562802/docker-part-thirteen-the-twelve-factor-app
+[docker, part thirteen: the twelve-factor app]: http://monospacedmonologues.com/post/141886562802/docker-part-thirteen-the-twelve-factor-app

 When making a request that hits the database: